QuizCure

 Output: : ('Summation Value:', 7)

-This lambda function is invoked run time and returns results based on input provided.
+This lambda function is invoked run time and returns results based on the input provided.
 Let's go through more relevant commonly asked Quizzes and Definitions to learn Python Supports the Creation of Anonymous functions at Runtime.

 Filter Odd number from the list of mixed even and odd numbers